wgxcodersdc/organization/study-group-guide.md

-## New Events

-New study groups are the best!
-If you have an idea for something recurring or any other type of event - hopefully this can be useful for you.

-### Irregular Events

-Most events at this point will be planned/organized by the leadership team.
-But if you have an idea for a panel you would like to see, or tech talk that would be interesting - absolutely reach out to <WWCodeDC@gmail.com>!
-Depending on the calendar of other events, we can see when might be a good time for us to host it!

 ### Study Groups & Hack Nights

-Study Groups and Hack Nights take a bit more planning and organization.
-The main things that we need to start these events are:
+Here is some information around what we look for in recurring study groups or hack nights.
+The main pieces that we look for before starting a group are:

 * Interest in the topic/space
-* 2 Leads that can dedicate time to going every week
+* 2 Leads that can dedicate time to going every week (or at least relatively often)
 * Hosts for the events

-Getting all of these things in place does take some time.
-So if you have interest in the event, we won't be able to start something new up overnight.
-It takes time to plan, make sure hosts are on board, and give enough lead time for poeple to sign up.
-And if we have a full backlog of new events coming up, it might take a bit longer.
-But as long as you're interested in the study group and will be for a fair bit of time - we could be the perfect group for you!
+Getting all of these things in place takes some time.
+So as long as you are interested in the study group and will be for a fair bit of time - reach out to us at <WWCodeDC@gmail.com> about where we stand regarding the group!

-Of course, on that note - if you run a study group for a few months, it is absolutely ok to stop leading it.
-But once the group gets started, it is a lot easier than you might think to find more people that can help lead the group, rather than spending all of the time doing it yourself!
-(Also part of the reason we look for 2 leads, rather than 1)

 Anyway, if you aren't sure what the difference is between a study group and a hack night - the main piece is that a study group is for following a certain book/online course/something with weekly "assignments" so to speak.
 A hack night is more free form where people could work on open source projects or personal development that they want to get done!

-Some Best Practices for both:
+*Currently we are experimenting with splitting our weekly sessions into two groups - one that is focused on "hack nights" and the other that follows a "learning plan."
+We will update as we learn!*

 #### Hack / Work Nights